iTwin/itwinjs-core/README.md

 ﻿# iModel.js

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.
+See [LICENSE.md](./LICENSE.md) for license terms and full copyright notice.

 [iModel.js](http://imodeljs.org) is an open source platform for creating, querying, modifying, and displaying Infrastructure Digital Twins.